 Your picture doesn’t need to be a image of the event, though.
-Check out this hero image from Philadelphia’s super cool ice cream company, Little Baby’s Ice Cream.
+Check out this hero image from an event featuring Philadelphia’s super cool ice cream company, Little Baby’s Ice Cream.
 It shows off some delicious ice cream, and also shows how quirky the company is.

 Another idea – if you have a recognizable speaker coming, put them front and center on your event page.